by Scott Mehl © Unofficial Royalty 2016

 Maria Karolina Zofia Felicja Leszczyńska was the wife of King Louis XV of France.
 She was born on June 23, 1703, in Trzebnica, Silesia (now Poland) to Stanisław I Leszczyński and his wife Catherine Opalińska.
 She had one older sister, Anna (born 1699), who died at the age of 18.

 The year after her birth, her father was made King of Poland by King Carl XII of Sweden, who had invaded the country that year.
 He reigned as King Stanisław I until 1709 when the Swedish forces were defeated.
 The family took up residence in Kristianstad, Sweden, and became prominent members of Swedish society.
 They later moved to Zweibrücken, then personal union with Sweden, now in the German state of Rhineland-Palatinate.
 After the death of King Carl XII, the family moved to Wissembourg in France, where they were largely supported by Philippe I, Duke of Orléans who was serving as Regent for the young King Louis XV.
-Some years later, Maria’s father would return to the Polish throne, reigning from 1733 until being forced to abdicate in 1736.
-He was then created Duke of Lorraine by his son-in-law.
+Maria’s father became King of Poland again in 1733, reigning until being forced to abdicate in 1736.
+He was then created Duke of Lorraine by his son-in-law King Louis XV.

-From all accounts, the marriage was a success, and the two were very happy and in love.
+The marriage of Marie and Louis XV was a success, and the two were very happy and in love.
 However, after nearly dying during the birth of her last child in 1737, Marie refused her husband’s romantic advances and their relationship quickly fell apart.
 By that time, King Louis had taken several mistresses, including the famed Madame de Pompadour.
-These women were often given positions in Queen Marie’s court against her wishes and caused the Queen great distress.
-Only one, Madame de Pompadour, showed the Queen the slightest bit of respect, and Marie was able to maintain a friendly relationship with her.
+These women were often given positions in Queen Marie’s court against her wishes, causing Marie great distress.
+Only one, Madame de Pompadour, showed Marie the slightest bit of respect, and Marie was able to maintain a friendly relationship with her.

 A great lover of the arts, she supported several prominent artists and musicians and arranged for weekly Polish choral concerts to be held at the Palace of Versailles.
 She was also an avid gambler and often found herself in debt.